AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-r-scripts.md

 R is compatible with Azure Blob Storage (WASB) so that data that is stored there can be processed using R on HDInsight.

 ## Install R
 A [sample script](https://hdiconfigactions.blob.core.windows.net/rconfigactionv02/r-installer-v02.ps1) to install R on an HDInsight cluster is available from a read-only blob in Azure Storage.
-This section provides instructions about how to use the sample script while creating the cluster using the Azure Portal Preview.
+This section provides instructions about how to use the sample script while creating the cluster using the Azure Portal.

 > [!NOTE]
 > The sample script was introduced with HDInsight cluster version 3.1.
 For more information about  HDInsight cluster versions, see [HDInsight cluster versions](hdinsight-component-versioning.md).